I've had a sports complex for a long time, and now you're gonna hear about it.

 #65 – J.D.
 Hammer was able to snatch this number away from Eddie Oropesa, and not even Oropesa cares.

 #67 – In September of 2013, Mauricio Robles made three appearances for the Phillies, totaling 4.2 innings pitched.
 He struck out six batters and only allowed one earned run.
 And that was it for his major league career.
 Seriously, that’s all this guy gets?
 Why would he never get another chance?
+You have to figure that someone else will try to cash in on the whole ‘6-7’ thing soon.

 #68 – Previously only worn by Damon Jones, Jeff Hoffman claimed this number with his excellent 2023 season.
+Jordan Romano then tarnished it beyond repair in 2025.
+Congrats to Hoffman on claiming his second number on this list, though.

 #69 – In 2022, Francisco Morales took the plunge as the first Phil to ever wear this number.
+Nice.

 #71 – With one scoreless inning apiece, I declare that Kyle Dohy and Nick Duron TIE for this number!